 The DMG Sensing Targets subfield is set to 1 to indicate the capability to report detected targets as a responder.

-The Maximum Range subfield indicates the maximum supported range in meter units.
+The Maximum Range subfield indicates the maximum supported range in meter units for coordinated monostatic sensing, it is reserved otherwise.

-The Range Resolution subfield indicates the minimum supported range resolution in 1mm units for single channel.
+The Best Range Resolution subfield indicates the minimum supported range resolution in 1mm.

 The Maximum Doppler subfield indicates the maximum supported Doppler in TBD units.

-The Doppler Resolution subfield indicates the minimum supported Doppler resolution in TBD units.
+The Best Doppler Resolution subfield indicates the minimum supported Doppler resolution in TBD units.

 The Golay Seq Len Supported field is set to 1 to indicate support for EDMG Golay sequences of length 256×NCB.
 It is set to 0 if only EDMG Golay sequences of length 128×NCB are supported.